 Interpreting Political Cartoons

-Students review political cartoons on various topics including civil liberties, refugees, extremism, and the U.S. response to terrorism.
-The range of viewpoints helps students to understand the different values present in the debate about the response to terrorism.
+Students examine political cartoons on various topics including civil liberties, refugees, extremism, and the U.S. response to terrorism.
+Students identify the viewpoints and messages of political cartoonists.

 The Options Role Play